Getting ready to watch the big game? Don’t forget the snacks!

 - Cookie sundaes—put one cookie in a bowl, scoop ice cream on top, then top with chocolate syrup or chocolate shavings, whipped cream, a cherry, and sprinkles or crumbled cookie on top.

-- Cookie milkshakes—in a blender, add two cookies, 1 cup ice cream (chocolate, vanilla, or your favorite flavor), and 1/2 cup of milk.
+- Cookie milkshakes—in a blender, add two cookies, 1 cup of ice cream (chocolate, vanilla, or your favorite flavor), and 1/2 cup of milk.
 Blend until smooth, then serve in a glass, topped with whipped cream and a crumbled cookie.

 For more ideas, also check out menu inspiration for a Comfort Food Feast.